HMS Seahorse (1748): EIC voyage (1786–1788)

 Her first voyage as a merchantman was under charter to the EIC as an "extra" ship.
 Under the command of Captain Collingwood Roddam she sailed to Madras, Bengal, and Bencoolen.
 Roddam left the Downs on 26 April 1786.
 Ravensworth reached Johanna on 27 July and Madras on 24 August, before arriving at Calcutta on 12 September.
 She passed Kedgeree on 30 January 1787, reached Penang on 19 February and Aceh on 4 March, before arriving at Benkulen on 25 March.
 On her return trip she reached Penang on 8 June, and arrived at Calcutta on 17 July.
 Homeward bound, she was at Diamond Point on 2 October.
 She reached the Cape on 29 December and St Helena on 28 January 1788, before arriving at the Downs on 30 March.

 Subsequent career

 On her return Buller sold Ravensworth to C. Herries & Co.
 Lloyd's Register for 1789 gives her master's name as "Drumond", and her trade as Cork-"l'ornt".
 The entries in Lloyd's Register continue essentially unchanged through 1793, though with her trade changing to London-"L'Ort", or Liverpool-"L'Ornt" (probably Lorient).
 Although Ravensworth is no longer listed in 1794, this apparently does not reflect her sale to French owners.

 French Indiaman

 The French East India Company purchased Ravensworth in 1789 had her refitted at Bordeaux in 1789, and renamed her.

 French naval frigate

 The French Navy purchased Citoyen in 1793.

-In 1793 she captured the British Guineaman ,though this may have occurred before the French Navy purchased her.